 Address: Arizona State Route 88

 The road begins in Apache Junction and ends at the Theodore Roosevelt Dam.
-Once you get to the end of the trail, you can choose to go back the way you came or continue on the loop route, which will take you through the town of Globe.
+Once you reach the end of the trail, you can return the way you came or continue on the loop route, which will take you through the town of Globe.

 Along the road, there will be many scenic places to stop.
 Some places like Canyon Lake, Tortilla Flat, and the Goldfield Ghost Town will probably be longer stops.
 Lost Dutchman State Park is a great place to get out of your car and stretch your legs on several hiking trails.

 The winding road includes a lot of sharp turns and switchbacks, so if you aren’t comfortable doing this kind of driving, I recommend this Apache Trail Day Tour.
 This tour encompasses several activities throughout the 7-hour tour.

 Besides driving the Apache Trail, you can take a steamboat ride through Canyon Lake, stop in Goldfield, and tour the Lost Dutchman Museum.

 34. Roosevelt Row Arts District